-- Students are expected to supply their own Personal Protective Equipment (PPE) e.g. safety glasses, hearing protection etc. - Students are expected to cover the costs of their Major Project.
+- Students are expected to supply their ownPersonal Protective Equipment (PPE) e.g., safety glasses, hearing protection etc. - Students are expected to cover the costs of their Major Project in the HSC year (depending on choice of project)

-This course CANNOT be studied with any other Industrial Technology Focus Area.
+This course CANNOT be studied with anyother Industrial Technology Focus Area.